Mr. Speaker

 The Innocence Project

-I asked her about the gender breakdown of her work because we mostly hear about men exonerated by the project, though the group just won freedom for a California woman, Kirstin Lobato, who served more than a decade for a murder she did not commit.
+I asked her about the gender breakdown of her work because we mostly hear about men exonerated by the project, though the group just won freedom for a Nevada woman, Kirstin Lobato, who served more than a decade for a murder she did not commit.
 Thompson explained that it wasn’t just because many more men pass through the judicial system, but because certain types of violence are gendered.

 “When you look at things like stranger rape, people who are kidnapping children and raping them.
 People who are breaking into women’s homes and raping them.
 People who are grabbing women off the street and raping them.
 That’s entirely men,” she explained.
 “I’ve never had one instance of a sheriff or a cop, or a case where the victim said, ‘Oh, my attacker was a woman.’”